grea09/color/article/article.md

 </div>

 <div class="definition" name="Healers">
 The concept of healer is made to target rogue flaws that caused total failure.
-A healer is a resolver that is built around the saviour of the flaw to provide for it <!-- FIXME phrase pas claire -->.
+A healer is a resolver that is built around the saviour of the flaw in order to provide the missing fluents to it.
 The general formula of a healer is the following :
 $$a_s \xrightarrow{p} a_n$$
 with $a_s$ being the saviour of the flaw.